 It does not matter if the debt collector is calling your number by mistake and asking for a friend, relative, or someone you don't know.
 The national "Do Not Call" registry has no relevance to debt collection calls under the Fair Debt Collection Practices Act.

-If you're contacted by a debt collector, you have a right to dispute the debt either verbally or in writing.
+If you're contacted by a debt collector, you have a right under debt collection laws to dispute the debt either verbally or in writing.
 If you want to preserve some rights under the FDCPA, you must send a written dispute within 30 days of your receipt of the first "validation notice" from the debt collector.
 Even if you owe the debt, or you cannot pay, you still have rights under the FDCPA.
 Most of our clients owe the debt being collected but because of financial circumstances, or a dispute over the goods or services, they cannot pay it.
 In order to preserve your rights under the law, it's important for you to keep good records of all of the contacts.
-Click here to see our collections communications log.